Insurance Recovery for Sexual Misconduct Claims

 Generally, the burden of proving the existence, terms, and conditions of the policies is on the policyholder.
 Accordingly, the first step in pursuing insurance recovery is to locate any records relating to historic insurance coverage.
-MRC’s insurance archaeology specialists have extensive experience in locating evidence of coverage for “long-tail” claims.
+Marsh Advisory’s insurance archaeology specialists have extensive experience in locating evidence of coverage for “long-tail” claims.
 With our wide range of insurance contacts and access to broker archives both domestically and in the United Kingdom, we can provide affected organizations with a variety of services designed to research missing coverage.

 Policy Analysis, Coverage Graphs, Electronic Archiving, and Allocation Modeling

 Our experienced attorneys and insurance professionals provide comprehensive analysis of historical insurance information along with policy charting and electronic policy archiving using our proprietary, web-accessible application.
 Once we have analyzed the available insurance assets, we can use this information to develop complex allocation models to assist in allocating the costs associated with sexual misconduct claims to the potentially triggered policies.